 The ICA net benefit review process requires the submission of an application form that sets out information about the investor and the Canadian business being acquired.
-The most substantive portion of the application is that in which the investor sets out its plans for the Canadian business and explains why its investment is of net benefit to Canada.
+The most substantive portion of the application is that in which the investor sets out its plans for the Canadian business and explains why its investment is likely to be of net benefit to Canada.

-There is no formal avenue for interested parties to intervene in this review process.
-However, federal ministries with a potential interest in the transaction will be consulted, as will each province in which the Canadian business has at least 10 employees.
-The province of Québec has been the most active participant in this latter process and will often seek undertakings to benefit employees, suppliers and economic activity in that province.
-Other provinces have historically been involved more sporadically (e.g., if a key industry is at issue), although some provinces have taken on a more prominent role in recent years.11
+The ICA does not provide any formal avenue for interested parties to intervene in this review process.
+However, federal Ministries with a potential interest in the transaction will be consulted, as will each province in which the Canadian business has at least 10 employees.
+Some provinces occasionally seek undertakings to benefit employees, suppliers and economic activity in that province.
+Other provinces have historically been involved more sporadically (e.g., if a key industry is at issue).11